iIQOverflow/saas-billing-orchestrator/README.md

 ## Project summary

-**SaaS Billing Orchestrator** is a backend-centered billing system for subscription-backed SaaS products.
-The most important work in this project is not the UI layer; it is the backend logic that keeps subscription identity, paid-plan fulfillment, and quota state consistent.
+**Multi-Tenant SaaS Billing Orchestrator** is a backend-centered billing system for subscription-backed SaaS products.
+The core of the project is not the UI layer; it is the backend logic that keeps tenant-scoped subscription identity, paid-plan fulfillment, and quota state consistent.

 A key hardening step was introducing **canonical `PlanCode`-based billing fulfillment**.
 The browser sends `planCode`, not Stripe `priceId`.
 The backend resolves Stripe commercial identifiers privately, writes the purchased `planCode` into Stripe subscription metadata at checkout time, and uses `invoice.paid` to canonicalize persisted subscription state and quota totals from backend-owned plan definitions.
 This fixed a real drift bug where persisted plan identity and quota totals could diverge.